Oak Park, Sacramento, California: Recent past

 As of 2008, Oak Park faced a variety of challenges sustaining the beginnings of its comeback, due in part to an increase in foreclosures and an area-wide decline in property values.
 Community groups like the Oak Park Neighborhood Association, the South Oak Park Community Association (SOPCA) established in 2014, community policing efforts, demand for affordable housing close to the University of California Davis Medical Center, and the overall impact that the real estate market will play in the future.
-Oak Park has recently been hit with gentrification.
+Since 2010, Oak Park has experienced significant gentrification.
 Oak Park, especially the northern part, has been transitioning over the last decade.
 Some of the changes that have been made are increases in housing values and construction of new restaurants and businesses.
 The housing prices in Oak Park have tripled and modern buildings and apartments have been built in the neighborhood.
 The new restaurants that have been built act as community gathering places and local tourism attractions.
-A few notable restaurants are Vibe Health Bar, KC Kombucha, Fixins, Faria, and Oak Park Brewing Co.
+A few notable small businesses include Strapping Store, Fixins Soul Kitchen, Faria Bakery, The Plant Foundry, Oaxaca Cocteleria & Mezcaleria, Butterscoth Den, Happy Takeout, Flower Fish Market, La Venadita, Old Soul @ 40 Acres, Black Sails Coffee Roasters, Pila Kava, Licked, Underground Books, and Oak Park Brewing Co.